 \textbf{Physical regimes.—} Figure~\ref{fig:model} illustrates the contrast of a single impurity between a compressible superfluid (SF) bath and an incompressible Mott-insulating (MI) bath.
-In the SF regime, bath bosons (blue wavy lines) form a coherent condensate with long-range phase conhenrence.
+In the SF regime, bath bosons (blue wavy lines) form a coherent condensate with long-range phase coherence.
 A repulsive impurity (red disk) pushes away nearby bath particles, creating a broad depletion cloud, while an attractive impurity draws in additional bath density, forming a smooth accumulation halo.
 Because the bath is compressible, these density modulations extend over many sites and the impurity exhibits coherent motion with finite winding.
 In the MI regime, density fluctuations are frozen and only local distortions survive.
-At smaller $U_{\mathrm{b}}/t$, the impurity acts as a nearly-free defect for both repulsive and attractive impurity-bath couplings $U_{\mathrm{ib}}/t$, while at larger $U_{\mathrm{b}}/t$ it turns into a localized defect: a vacancy defect on the repulsive side and a particle defect on the attractive side, both characterized by vanishing impurity winding.
+Within the MI regime, for moderate $U_{\mathrm{b}}/t$ the impurity acts as a nearly-free defect for both repulsive and attractive impurity-bath couplings $U_{\mathrm{ib}}/t$, while deeper in the MI (larger $U_{\mathrm{b}}/t$) it turns into a self-trapped defect: a vacancy defect on the repulsive side and a particle defect on the attractive side, both characterized by vanishing impurity winding.

 We choose the chemical potential $\mu_{\mathrm{b}}$ such that the homogeneous single-component Bose--Hubbard model (with $U_{\mathrm{ib}}/t=0$) is at unit filling.
 In the presence of a single impurity the bath is treated in the grand-canonical ensemble, so the total bath occupation deviates from unity only by an amount of order $1/L^{2}$, which is negligible for the thermodynamic properties discussed below.
 Throughout the paper we therefore refer to this situation as a unit-filled bath.